doctorfree/immich/README.md

 * `start`: Convenience script to start the Immich server
 * `stop`: Convenience script to stop the Immich server
 * `upgrade`: Convenience script to upgrade the Immich server
+* `update/get-docker-compose`: Convenience script to download the latest compose and env files

 ## Setup